Featured within the Which? Report on Gap Insurance.

 vehicles on a lease/contract hire agreement

-'Agreed Value', or 'Return to Value' as it can also be know, tends to be a fall back solution.
+'Agreed Value', or 'Return to Value' as it is also known, tends to be a fallback solution.
 If you owned your vehicle too long to qualify for RTI or VRI Gap then it may be worth considering.

 The Agreed Value is set by referencing one of the motor industry guides, such as Glass Guide.
 Check the Agreed Value product you are looking at to see which guide they would use.

 Excess Contribution - Pays towards the excess taken by your motor insurer from a ‘write off’ claim.
 Gap Insurance often contributes towards this deduction, if you claim.
 This may be between £250 and £750 depending on the product provider.

 Claim Limit - you may have to select an upper claim limit for your policy.
 This is the most you will ever be able to claim from your Gap policy.
 You have to make sure it covers you for the type of policy and period you select.
 Some products carry an 'unlimited' claim limit so no judgment needed.